Skip to content

 enforced: true

-GCP also supports custom organization policy constraints using Common Expression Language (CEL):
+GCP also supports deeply custom organization policy constraints utilizing the Common Expression Language (CEL), offering fine-grained logical control over cluster provisioning:

 # Custom constraint: GKE clusters must have Binary Authorization enabled